NahianHasan/Cardiovascular_Disease_Classification_Employing_EMD/README.md

 # Cardiovascular_Disease_Classification_Employing_EMD
 Cardiovascular Disease Classification Employing Empirical Mode Decomposition (EMD) of Modified ECG

+## Getting Started
+This readme file will instruct you to run the codes in this repository and customize it to your own database.

 ###Folder Files:
 >>config.py--------------------------------- contains parameters.<br />
 >>Folder_creation.py------------------------ creates separate folders to store the training outputs.<br />